Leonard Stanley: Transport

-The nearest coach services run from Stroud coach station.

 History

 What once had been described as a market town, "Leonard Stanley with its fairs and its weekly market, for some time the only one in the hundred, was formerly a centre of trade; it was described as a market-town in 1650.
 It declined in importance after the 17th century, and the beginning of the decline was later associated with the fire of 1686."

 Prehistoric

 During the Mesolithic and Neolithic eras, the Severn Valley was covered by dense forest.
 There is evidence of a small Mesolithic community living in the area and a collection of surface flints has been discovered just to the northwest of Leonard Stanley on a forty-acre area of gravel.
 Finds include Mesolithic tools, scrapers, and triangular points.

-Roman

-At nearby Frocester there was a significant Roman settlement which included a villa.
-There is some evidence of the Romano-British occupation from the 3rd and 4th centuries in Leonard Stanley with small archeological finds near Seven Waters.

 Norman

 In 1086, the Domesday book records the village name as Stanlege, a word derived from the Norse, meaning a stony forest or glade clearing.
-There were two Saxon landowners or tenants at the time of the conquest, Godric and Wisnod, who it is thought may have been brothers.
+There were two Saxon landowners or tenants at the time of the conquest, Godric and Wisnod, who may have been brothers.
 The settlement consisted of 25 households placing it, by size, in the top 40% in the country.
 By 1086, the Saxon lords had been dispossessed of their lands and Ralph de Berkeley appointed as Lord and chief tenant.
 Stanlege was a significant settlement lying within the administrative area of the hundred of Blacklowe which by 1220 had been incorporated into the larger hundred of Whitstone.

-By 1116 a small church dedicated to St. Leonard had been built and in c.1130, Roger de Berkeley, II, founded an Augustinian Priory.
+By 1116 a small church dedicated to St. Leonard had been built and in 1130, Roger de Berkeley II, founded an Augustinian Priory.
 The new building was sited close to the old church on rising ground above Seven Waters, and building work began in c.1131.
 This included the construction of a priory church also dedicated to St. Leonard which served both as the collegiate church and parochial church for the village.
 The priory church is a grade 1 listed building and remains in use today as the parish church of St. Swithun's.

 In 1146, the priory was appropriated by Gloucester Abbey and became a Benedictine cell until its dissolution in 1538.
 Over the years the village became known by various names including Stanley St. Leonard, Stanley Monochorum and Monk's Stanley.
 In recent years it is sometimes known as Stanley St. Leonards but most commonly as Leonard Stanley.